 Test cases are vital for achieving a flawless search function on your website.
 They are like a planning process for the whole test search duration.
 You write down a list of all the essential things in your search box and all the features that will be good for it.

 A long list will mean more time spent on test search but also more qualitative testing.
 Time and Quality go hand in hand when it comes to a test search.
 You need a minimum of 100 test cases to evaluate and curate your search box thoroughly.
 This number is a ballpark figure, and it will change based on the size of your website or software service.

 We looked at some test cases earlier in the article with different categories.
-Let us look at a list of some more examples of Test cases for search functionality of your website.
+Let us look at a list of some more examples of Test cases for the search functionality of your website:

 - Check cursor position of the search box when typing starts.

 - Have provisions for changing the colour of visited pages or links.
 Check that the colour varies for the visited ones and remains unchanged for new links.